For 13 years, I lived in a gym.

-Our beginner classes, where new people would go for the first time, was always full – and that’s exactly how we wanted it.
-When a brand new prospect comes in, it provides us with the opportunity to train them right out of the gate, and avoid any feeling of entitlement of a bag all to their own.
+Our beginner classes, where new people would go for the first time, was always full—and that’s exactly how we wanted it.
+When a brand new prospect comes in, it provides us with the opportunity to train them right out of the gate, and avoid any feeling of entitlement to a bag all their own.

 Of course, training doesn’t just stop here.